NaguiHW/bookstore/README.md

 # Bookstore

-Bookstore is an app where you can add your books, update the state of the reading, filter them by category and delete them.
+Bookstore is an app where you can add your books, update the state of the reading, filter them by category, and delete them.

 ## Contributors